juristr/fabiangosebrink.github.io/_posts/2016-10-15-moving-from-microsoft-lumia-950-to-oneplus-3.md

 <https://oneplus.net/at/3/specs>

-&nbsp;

 After a short talk with a friend of mine who already has the phone ([Benjamin Abt / Schwabencode](https://schwabencode.com/)) I ordered the OnePlus 3 over their store online.

 <p style="padding-left: 30px;">
   <span style="color: #999999;">I had to order to Germany because I am living in Switzerland where the OnePlus-Team did not ship at that point of time.
-Don&#8217;t know if this has changed. </span>
+Don't know if this has changed. </span>
 </p>

 It arrived and the first impression was good.
 It was not overwhelming and not bad.
 Again: Do not get me wrong, the phone looked awesome!
 But so did the Lumia 950.
 There was no "WOW WHAT A PHONE"-Moment there.
 The 950 set the standard very very high especially looking at the outward appearance.